KreimerLab/E-P-INAnalyzer/README.md

 # E-P-INAnalyzer
 E-P-INAnalyzer is a Python-based toolkit for understanding enhancer-promoter interaction networks from RNA-Seq, ATAC-Seq, and ChIP-Seq datasets.
-E-P-INAnalzyer allows researchers to reveal substructures, integrate TFs, locate disease-associated variation, and perform enrichment analyses on enhancer-promoter interaction networks (E-P-INs).
+E-P-INAnalzyer allows researchers to reveal substructures, integrate transcription factors, locate disease-associated variation, and perform enrichment analyses on enhancer-promoter interaction networks.

 E-P-INAnalzyer can be installed using this GitHub repository:
 ```